Pet Passport Scheme

 |Canigen Rabies (Virbac)||Dogs and cats every 3 years|

 Pool House Veterinary Group currently uses Rabisin (Merial).
 In Europe many Rabies vaccines require 12-monthly boosters, and clients should be aware of this if their pet has a Rabies vaccine whilst abroad.
 Pet Insurance Not all pet insurance policies extend the cover for your pet whilst travelling abroad, but some do.
 It would be wise to check whether you have cover for your pet whilst on holiday, before departing.
 General Considerations It is the responsibility of pet owners to ensure that the correct regulations have been complied with, when travelling abroad, NOT DEFRA OR YOUR VETERINARY SURGEON.
 Failure to do so could result in your pet being quarantined or refused entry into the UK.
-Many of the small animal veterinary surgeons at Pool House Veterinary Hospital are Official Veterinarians (OVs), and are able to carry out all the procedures involved in PETS and Exports.
-Alex England is the partner responsible for Pet Passports and Exports at Pool House Veterinary Hospital and, if possible, deals with every single case at the Practice.
-The paperwork, timings, and individual requirements of each country are very comlex, and we at Pool House find that continuity is crucial in eliminating mistakes.
+Alex England is the clinical director responsible for Pet Passports and Exports at Pool House Veterinary Hospital and, if possible, deals with every single case at the Practice.
+The paperwork, timings, and individual requirements of each country are very complex, and we at Pool House find that continuity is crucial in eliminating mistakes.
 Tips and advice on Pet Travel – www.petsandtravel.co.uk